 “What hunger is in relation to food, zest is in relation to life”.
 (Bertrand Russell)

 ‘Zest’ is Bertrand Russell’s word for the first way to conquer happiness.
-By taking an interest in things and people, then we have the capacity to enjoy moments for their own sake.
+While taking an interest in things and people, we have the capacity to enjoy moments for their own sake.

 The more things a man is interested in, the more opportunities of happiness he has, and the less he is at the mercy of fate, since if he loses one thing he can fall back upon another.

 Whether it’s dining, reading, architecture, art, or travel – the more aspects of life from which you can draw pleasure, the better.
 Live it fully.

-In 2015 Doreetha Daniels received her associate degree in social sciences from College of the Canyons in Santa Clarita, California.
+In 2015 Doreetha Daniels received her associate degree in social sciences from the College of the Canyons in Santa Clarita, California.
 But Daniels wasn’t a typical student: She was 99 years old.

 I would like to be like Daniels.
 After all, there is so much to learn!
-It is humbling and beautiful to see that it is never too late to start a new journey.
+It is humbling and beautiful to see that, without a doubt, it is never too late to start a new journey.

 Because of it, I am now going through thousands of photos of art, travels to find and share those unique moments.
-I want to help ignite curiosity for others by fostering inspiration and conversation.
+I want to help ignite curiosity for others while fostering inspiration and conversation.

 According to the dictionary, curiosity is the state of being inquisitive, wondering, ready to poke around and figure something out.
-It is described as a strong desire to know or learn something.
+It’s described as a strong desire to know or learn something.